PrivateRookie/PsyRate/README.md

-# PsyRate
+# PsyRates
-Website for Psychiatric by flask+Python
+Web site uses Flask by Python.
+Mainly for test.